Leeds Beckett University - City Campus,

 One of the most common ways students attempt to evade similarity checking is through discrete text modifications, such as:

-• symbols from another alphabet.
+- Symbols from another alphabet.

-How to use the flags tool
+How do I use the flags tool?

 a.
 Click on a student's submission to open it in Turnitin Feedback Studio.

 b.
-The Similarity tools are located in a red bar on the right of the student's work.
+The similarity tools are located in a red bar on the right of the student's work.
 On smaller screens, this may be condensed.
 You can click the Similarity Tools icon to expand the menu.

 c.
 The menu may expand horizontally or vertically, depending on the size of your screen.
 In the example below, the expanded menu below shows one flag issue found to review.
 We can click on the flag icon for more information about the flag.